zhaorq/Selenium-test-practice/README.md

 ### Start App

-Make sure the selenium_prob webpage is up and running.
+Start the selenium_prob webpage.

-Then, from within the root directory:
+Then from within the root directory:

 ```sh
 npm test